Channel Dash: British air offensive, 1941

 During the summer the new RAF heavy bombers attacked Gneisenau, Prinz Eugen and Scharnhorst.
 Prinz Eugen was hit on the night of 1/2 July and put out of action.
 The sailing on 21 July of Scharnhorst to La Pallice forestalled a surprise attack by Bomber Command.
 Scharnhorst was attacked by six Stirling bombers on the evening of 23 July and German fighters shot down one bomber.
 The attack on Brest took place in daylight on 24 July, with a loss of 13 bombers; La Pallice was bombed again by fifteen Halifaxes.
-The formation was met by 12 to 18 Bf 109s and anti-aircraft fire (FlaK) five bombers being shot down, five seriously damaged and Scharnhorst hit five times.
+The formation was met by 12 to 18 Bf 109s and anti-aircraft fire (FlaK); five bombers were shot down and five seriously damaged; Scharnhorst was hit five times.
 (Note: The plan had been to make a surprise attack on the ships at Brest in daylight, escorted by five long-range Spitfire squadrons, which by then had been fitted with external fuel tanks.
 Only 30 single-engined and nine twin-engined German day fighters were thought to be based near Brest, with another 60 at Cherbourg and the Channel Islands.
 Bomber Command planners thought that 140–150 bombers would be needed.
 The bomber pilots were inexperienced in formation flying and the number of long-range Spitfires was insufficient to escort a loose formation.
 Fortress Is were to attack first at height, followed by 18 Hampdens, with Spitfire escorts, to attract German fighters and leave them short of fuel and ammunition.
 The main force of 120 Wellington bombers and heavy bombers were to attack for 45 minutes, with the last two Spitfire squadrons in the vicinity for any German fighters that managed to make second sorties.
 The fighters near Cherbourg were to be diverted by Blenheim bombers covered by Spitfires.
 The Hampden crews trained for a month but the plan was upset when Scharnhorst was found to have sailed to La Pallice, beyond the reach of the long-range Spitfires.
 The heavy bombers were taken out of the Brest attack and Manchester bombers were withdrawn due to mechanical defects, reducing the main force to 78 bombers.
 The rest of the bombers attacked Brest on 24 July; the Fortress crews saw a few German fighters and the Hampdens reported about 24 more but the main force was too small to swamp the German ground defences.
 Eleven bombers were shot down and two more bombers crashed on their return flights.)
 While returning to Brest containing 3000 LT of seawater, Scharnhorst was attacked by a Beaufort but shot it down before it could drop its torpedo.
 By late July 1941, the bombing left the three large ships in Brest undergoing extensive repairs.
 Lützow had been seriously damaged by a torpedo on 13 June; Admiral Scheer and Admiral Hipper were undergoing maintenance in German shipyards, was still working up and Bismarck had been sunk.
 British code breakers had contributed to the destruction of the German supply-ship network in the Atlantic that supported surface ship actions against Allied convoys.